matxpg/Team-Neural-Networks/README.md

 **Misc:**
   >- Additional techniques
-  >- Danger of overfitting the training data and not capturing true model of the dat
+  >- Danger of overfitting the training data and not capturing true model of the data
   >- To avoid overfitting one heuristic called early stopping can be used
+  >- dropout layer
   >- Speed of convergence in back-propagation algorithms
   >- Possibility of ending up in a local minimum of the error function